Good Content Costs Significant Money

 Cheap content is rarely of high quality.
 Great content comes at a cost.
 And it’s frequently heavy.

 This is why.

-If great content is built rather than written, it stands to reason that skilled labour is used to create it.
-And skilled labour necessitates remuneration commensurate with the time spent learning the trade.
+If great content is built rather than written, it stands to reason that skilled labor is used to create it.
+And skilled labor necessitates remuneration commensurate with the time spent learning the trade.

 “We need to create great content,” should be the mental model for content.
 “How much does great content cost?”

 To break down the content process, great content necessitates: